Frequently Asked Questions

 Q: I do not have all of the required documents in an electronic format.
 How do I submit them?

-A: Please contact the Foundation staff by email.
+A: Please contact the Foundation staff via e-mail at firstname.lastname@example.org.
 You will be contacted with instructions on where to forward these documents.

 *For additional questions, please contact Linda Ford, Foundation Program Administrator, at 812-468-1991 or Janet Baas, Foundation President, at 812-464-1515 or by emailing email@example.com.